 Shissui (Work Leader)

 The shissui stewards the physical grounds of the temple, caring for the land that beautifies and supports Zen practice.
 Volunteers who like to work with their hands and spend time outdoors can help the shissui tend to the garden, work on the buildings, or clear their mind raking the gravel.
+We are always looking for volunteers in the following areas:

 Shika (Guest Person)